Do I Have PA?

 Some patients report difficulty maintaining sufficient magnesium levels, and find that increasing their magnesium intake improves their potassium levels.
 In response to sodium reabsorption, the kidneys also release hydrogen.
 Because hydrogen must be tightly controlled to maintain optimal acid balance, the body compensates for the loss of hydrogen with an increase in bicarbonate.
 The mechanism is called alkalosis, and patients with PA who are subject to it often experience shallow breathing.

-Since excess aldosterone is associated with cardiovascular and renal disease, patients with PA often experience some of the signs and symptoms of these diseases:
+Since excess aldosterone is associated with cardiovascular and renal diseases, patients with PA often experience some of their signs and symptoms:

-Excess aldosterone is known to be associated with eye diseases — particularly those affecting the retina.
+Excess aldosterone is associated with eye diseases — particularly those affecting the retina.
 In those instances, patients with PA will experience floating specks or webs, as well as blurred or distorted vision.

 - Dry mouth,